 ‘Stay with me baby’ – from the Walker Brothers to Leanne Jarvis (1966+)

 Staying contemporary and relevant is essential for successful marketing.
 Especially in the ever-changing digital world.
 However the basics of marketing, consumer and brand remain constant.
-In addition, so does the marketing director’s main function – to stimulate demand through great products and communication.
+So does the marketing director’s main function – to stimulate demand through great products and communication.

 ‘Digital marketing’ is no longer separate from ‘marketing’

-First the almost obvious point is that ‘digital marketing’ is no longer separate from ‘marketing’.
-The popularity of the smart phone (now in 53% penetration in the UK) (1) and the ongoing march of the tablets (now with 29% UK penetration) combined with the ubiquitous Internet and ever faster access speeds mean that ‘mobile marketing’ is all around us.
+Firstly, the almost obvious point is that ‘digital marketing’ is no longer separate from ‘marketing’.
+The popularity of the smart phone (now in 78% penetration in the UK) (1) and the ongoing march of the tablets (now with 58% UK penetration) combined with the ubiquitous Internet and ever faster access speeds mean that ‘mobile marketing’ is all around us.
 Appreciating that mobile is digital, then the term ‘digital’ is no longer as isolationist as the term implies.
-Everything we do is created, managed, recorded and reported digitally.
+Everything we do is created, managed, recorded and also reported digitally.
 So now the starting point is to think digitally, from the outset.
-Both in planning and selecting media, and using the right platforms.
+Particularly in planning and selecting media, and using the right platforms.

 Web-based platforms are becoming more advanced